 The Education Coordinator / Program Director will rank the candidates in descending order and will extend offers up to the top candidates having the highest Total Point scores.
+Should there be a tie between two candidates, the average interview score for each candidate will be used as a tie-breaker.
+The candidate with the highest interview score will receive the higher ranking.
 The remaining candidates will be waitlisted in the event one or more of the top candidates do not accept the position.
 Waitlisted positions expire once a class is filled and do not carry over to the next admission year.